parallelchain-io/prfcs/PRFCS/prfc-2.md

 **Spender**: An account that is approved (using method `set_spender` or `set_exclusive_spender`) to transfer tokens on behalf of the owner.
 All Tokens can have at most one Spender.
 Spender is originally set to be the owner if not specified.

 **Exclusive Spender**: An exclusive spender is an account that is approved to transfer *all* tokens owned by the owner.
-An account can be made an Exclusive Spender either through a single call to `set_exclusive_spender` (preferred), or multiple calls to `set_spender`.
-Exclusive spender is originally set to be the owner if not specified.
+An account can be made an Spender of all tokens through a single call to `set_exclusive_spender`.

 ## Required Types
 ---